-In addition to materials in the roadway, dumpsters and parking lots at various facilities have a potential to release pollutants.
-Plan reviews for developments will include a review for dumpsters - that permanent dumpsters will be covered and placed appropriately.

-City Staff also felt that parking lots at commercial and multi-family sites represent an important location where storm water runoff could be improved by sweeping.
+In addition to materials in the roadway, parking lots at various facilities have a potential to release pollutants.
+City staff also felt that parking lots at commercial and multi-family sites represent an important location where storm water runoff could be improved by sweeping.
 Therefore, information about the benefit of sweeping parking lots will be provided through the city website or newsletter.